CORE Education Trust CEO awarded CBE in Queen’s Birthday Honours

 Mr Packer has a proven track record as being an exceptional leader in the field of education and his expertise is valued nation-wide.

-Together with a team of passionate and like-minded directors, Mr Packer founded CORE Education Trust in March 2015.
+Together with a team of passionate and like-minded trustees, Mr Packer founded CORE Education Trust in March 2015.
 The Trust sponsors Nansen Primary School and Rockwood Academy in Alum Rock, Birmingham.

 Both schools were removed from special measures in March 2016 and were graded by Ofsted as ‘Good’ in a dramatic turnaround achieved in under two years.